 This film was shot entirely on set and its cinematography perfectly evokes the spooky atmosphere of the fog-bound Dartmoor landscapes.
-Solid performances and a great supporting cast makes this possibly the best of the fourteen films in the series, although I couldn't possibly comment.
+Solid performances throughout and a great supporting cast makes this possibly the best of the fourteen films in the series, although I couldn't possibly comment.

 The film opens on the remote Devonshire moorland, with a terrified Sir Charles Baskerville running for his life toward the safety of Baskerville Hall as a hellish hound nips at his heels.
 Sir Charles' old heart can't take the strain and he falls to the ground, dead, the latest victim of the curse of the Baskerville family.